SunlayGGX/Storm/README.md

 - **allowNoFluid (boolean, facultative)**: If true, we will allow the scene config file to not have any fluid (useful for testing rigid body features without minding particles while developping).
 Default is false.

-#### Check (facultative)
-- **allForces (boolean, facultative)**: Will ensure a check of all forces at the end of each simulation step to ensure the sum is Zero (conservation law).
-This is a safety check and is kind of expensive therefore should be used when needed.
-Default is false.

 ### Scene Config

 Scene configuration files contains all the data for running a simulation, therefore it is mandatory to specify one.
 If it was not set from the command line, Storm application will open an explorer windows to allow you to choose one.